VagueCoder/Multilevel-JSON-Unmarshalling/README.md

 Data of this kind is generally read from an API which has the varying data structure but when the only useful part of that is key-values.

 ## What does this do?
-The simple 10 lined (approx.) function in the code takes in the JSON as object and returns slice of all the leaf key-value pairs in the structure.
+A simple 10 lined (approx.) function in the code takes in the JSON as object and returns slice of all the leaf key-value pairs in the structure.
 This doesn't preserve details of the depth, but just KVs of all levels.

 For instance, if your API was fed with the following JSON structure
 ```